mwgeurts/unit_harness/README.md

      fullfile(cwd, testData{i,2}), reference);
 ```

 Refer to the `UnitTest()` function in one of the applications listed above for more information.
+This function includes the `cpuinfo()` subfunction by Ben Tordoff and a modified form of `sloc()` by Raymond S. Norris.

 ## License